 A new year is a fresh opportunity to start making self-care a priority every day.
 Here are some ways to reduce stress and forge a path to your best self.

 I've included my step-by-step process of creating a backyard labyrinth near my garden beds for use as a walking meditation.

 This article expands on Malcolm Gladwell's idea, from his book "Outliers," that it takes 10,000 hours to become an expert through developing and practicing skills in a specific subject area.

 April is National Poetry Writing Month.
 This article is inspired by the annual in-gathering of poets everywhere to share their craft and encourage each other to keep their lyrical pens in motion.

 Simple steps we all can take toward lives filled with wonder and pleasure.
-Implementing these steps will make you feel more connected to our world and inclined to protect our natural home.
+Implementing these tips will make you feel more connected to our world and inclined to protect our natural home.

 Bubble wrap may be the best stress-busting device ever invented!
 Dancing, hopping, or rolling on bubble wrap is an excellent way to relieve stress and bond with friends and neighbors.
 Try it!